 There is no best time to travel in New York.
 Every season gives the metropolis a unique flair.
-These are temperature fluctuations quite extreme.
-In winter, freezing cold and snow are not uncommon at temperatures as low as -10°C. In summer, however, it is rather hot and humid and temperatures can rise to over 30°C. The best time to travel to New York is from April to June and from August to October.
+The temperature fluctuations are quite extreme.
+In winter freezing cold and snow are not uncommon at temperatures as low as -10°C. In summer, however, it is rather hot and humid and temperatures can rise to over 30°C. The best time to travel to New York is from April to June and from August to October.
 At this time of the year the temperatures are pleasantly warm and you can discover many outdoor attractions.

 The best spots for shopping tours